 December 2022 – Young people from impoverished homes apply to Kingsway hoping to get an education that would be impossible otherwise.
 Because of COVID and the economy, Kingsway has had to turn away many worthy children because funds are not available.

-When the school year began in February 2023, Milly stepped out in faith and accepted the applications of 30 more students to attend, to bring Kingsway back to full capacity.
-They had NOT gotten scholarships for every last child, but they said we must do this to meet the need, and trusted the Lord.
+When the school year began in February 2023, Milly stepped out in faith and accepted the applications of 30 more students to attend, to bring Kingsway back to full capacity of 50 students.
+They had NOT gotten scholarships for every last child, but they determined that they must do this to meet the need, and trusted the Lord.

 But then Kingsway’s offices were overwhelmed with orphan caretakers and families begging to enroll their children too.
-She ended up taking 20 more students.
-If all the students from last year return, she will have 70 students this year!
+She finally ended up taking a total of 63 students this year!
 (They had to build more desks and beds because this is beyond their 50 student capacity.)